 But this post isn’t really about Plex, it is about MakeMKV: the program I use to rip DVDs so I can put the file into my Plex library.
-[Yes, the correct term for copying the files from a DVD is “rip.”]
+[Yes, the correct term for copying the files from a DVD is to “rip.”]
 There are other programs out there to do this, but every time I look around to make sure I’m using the best option, all signs point me to keep using this one.

 Here’s the MakeMKV page where you can download the program and see all they have to say.
 And here is a Reddit thread discussing MakeMKV and why it is a good choice for ripping DVDs.